jastadj/blamerestarts/docs/readme.txt

-This project is for a weekly game jame (weeklygamejam.com) on 3/9/18.
+This project is for a weekly game jam (weeklygamejam.com) on 3/9/18.

 The prompt is "what's it do?".